-For small jobs, a deposit of 100% of the total project fee is due up front.
-For larger projects, 50% is due up front, an additional 25% is due midway to completion, and the remaining 25% is due prior to printing or publication.
-In any given case where a client does not require a written estimate prior to project inception, then High Realm Graphics, LLC shall charge appropriately and fully for all design efforts and associated materials and resources, payable immediately upon receipt of invoice.
-This option may be extended to a client’s account, at the discretion of High Realm Graphics, LLC, based on client’s trustworthiness, respect, and characterized adherence to the general working terms.
-Usage of any design or design file prior to full payment is copyright infringement and will be regarded appropriately.
+Payment is required upon receipt of invoice.
+Depending on the size and scope of a given project, invoices will be sent at agreed milestones through the term of the project.
+In any given case where a client does not require a written estimate prior to project inception, then High Realm Graphics, LLC shall charge appropriately and fully for all design efforts and associated materials and resources.
+This option may be extended to a client’s account, at the discretion of High Realm Graphics, LLC, based on client’s trustworthiness, respect, and characterized adherence to these general working terms.
+Usage of any design or design file prior to full payment is copyright infringement.

 REASONABLE SCOPE & ONGOING REVISIONS

 To keep your project as efficient as possible and within a reasonable time-frame, each project has a default cumulative term of 1-hour or four 15-minute slots allotted toward the revisions process after the overall design direction has been determined and before project finalization.
 If it becomes necessary to exceed that time to accommodate additional requests by the client, then client will be invoiced additionally at 15-minute increments.

 In many cases well after the closure of a project, you may have need to request small modifications, or delivery of new file types, of existing artwork created by HRG.
 Designer reserves the right to charge a nominal fee per occurrence.

 I do not provide estimates for custom work over the phone.
 Estimates expire after 30 days.